 He was name after his father, Michael King Senior, and was the middle child of three that Michael Senior had with his wife, Alberta.

-As a result, Michael Junior also changed his name to Martin Luther.
+As a result, Michael Jr. also changed his name to Martin Luther.

-In 1951, he began his doctoral studies at Boston University and received his PhD in 1955.
+Then, in 1951, he began his doctoral studies at Boston University's School of Theology, where he pursued a Ph.D. in Philosophy, which he received in 1955.

 King married Coretta Scott on June 18th, 1953, and they went on to have four children together: Yolanda, Martin Luther III, Dexter, and Bernice.

-Following their marriage, King and Corretta moved to Montgomery, Alabama.
+Following their wedding, King and Coretta moved to Montgomery, Alabama.
 It was here that King became the pastor of Dexter Avenue Baptist Church.

 In December of 1955, Rosa Parks was arrested for refusing to give up her bus seat to a white person.